If You’re Reading This, You’re Me. Hi.

 25. Teach him to write a professional email.

-To a professor.
-To a boss.
-To an advisor.
-The structure: a subject line that actually says something, a greeting that uses their name, a brief body, a clear ask, a polite closing, his actual full name.
-He has spent four years texting in lowercase.
+To an advisor, a boss, a professor.
+A subject line that says something, a greeting with their name, a brief body, a clear ask, a polite close, his full name.
+The man has spent 4 years texting in lower case.
 This is a different language.
 Teach it before September.

 26. Basic car stuff.